-If your system malfunctions, first, check your connections.
-Try disconnecting and reconnecting the interface cables between the system devices such as the USB cable between the TSP and CU.
-Then, try resetting the system by powering the system off and back on again using the CU power button.
+If your system malfunctions, first, open the TSP cover and check your connections.
+Also, check your connections at the CU.
+Try disconnecting and reconnecting the interface cables between the ZOOM Nitro system devices such as the USB cable between the TSP and CU.
+If that doesn't resolve the issue, try resetting the system by powering the system off and back on again using the CU power button.